-Research and planning
+Research and Synthesis

 "While CrossFit challenges the world’s fittest, the program is designed for universal scalability, making it the perfect application for any committed individual, regardless of experience.
 We scale load and intensity; we don’t change the program.
 The needs of Olympic athletes and our grandparents differ by degree, not kind."

 Source: What is CrossFit

 As this example shows, rounded personas and scenario planning helped us embody a specific perspective needed to challenge assumptions and to consider thoughtfully in the design.

 Information Architecture and Wireframes

 One of our goals was to create a universal navigation to seamlessly connect all CrossFit subdomains.
 Using insights from marketing analytics and stakeholder interviews, I helped restructure the navigation to connect the disparate entities.
 From wireframes to HTML prototypes, the reconstructed navigation was rigorously tested to ensure a seamless experience from one domain to another.